wulongict/SpectralArchive/README.md

 ## Usage
 ### Build archive
 First create a new folder, e.g. `mass_spectra`.
 Then put some raw files in it.
 Here we using following files as example.
+Note that the minimum number of spectra required to initialize a spectral archive by Spectroscape is 100,000.
+Using only one mzXML file is not adquate to build an archive.
+Please try download the following files from [this link](https://drive.google.com/drive/folders/1i31NY48YW6_dy1M_xyF9OCdGIKekA1Xq?usp=sharing) to Google Drive.
+Users could also download [the compressed version](https://drive.google.com/drive/folders/1ZaHdkzxclzYboYf_67pPxgkmFxpnVFAG?usp=sharing) from Google Drive.

 ```bash
 $ ls mass_spectra